spotsnel-gaming/private-foundryvtt-server/README.md

 and use `podman run ... foundryvtt` instead.

 ##### Note
-You can rebuild the `caddy-tailscale` with the included `Containerfile`.
-For this you need to modify the `builder` that is used.
+You can rebuild the `caddy-tailscale` binary with the included `Dockerfile`.
+For this, you need to modify the `builder` that is used.

 ## Author